All Episodes

 There was sniping going on.

-Uh so he didn't seek the use of military assets to help him get around the city.
+So he didn't seek the use of military assets to help him get around the city.

-He says there was shooting going on, there was sniping going on.
+He says there was shooting going on.

-They thought that I should be escorted by some military guards, both to the convention center, the Superdome, and uptown.
+They thought that I should be escorted by some military guards both to the convention center, the superdome, and uptown.

-Uh this again, according to a military source familiar with the incident.
+This again, according to a military source familiar with the incident.

 The vehicle pulled up onto the front lawn of the affluent William Jefferson's home so that he wouldn't have to walk in the water.